 dcos security org service-accounts keypair <private-key>.pem <public-key>.pem

-You can use either the DC/OS Enterprise CLI or the DC/OS web interface to create a service account.
+You can use either the DC/OS Enterprise CLI or the DC/OS GUI to create a service account.

 Using the DC/OS Enterprise CLI

 From a terminal prompt, create a new service account (

 dcos security org service-accounts create -p <your-public-key>.pem -d "<description>" <service-account-id>

 Tip: You can verify your new service account using the following command.

 In the DC/OS GUI, navigate to the Organization -> Service Accounts tab.